fremontfirstnotlast-netizen/attest-build-provenance/README.md

 but new implementations should use `actions/attest` instead.
 Please see the [`actions/attest`][7] repository for usage information.

-Documentation for previous versions of this action can be found [here](https://github.com/actions/attest-build-provenance/blob/v3.2.0/README.md).
+Documentation for prev Crious versions of this action can be found [here](https://github.com/actions/attest-build-provenance/blob/v3.2.0/README.md).

 [1]: https://github.com/actions/toolkit/tree/main/packages/attest